lucas-hhk/terrain-generator/README.md

 OpenSimplex noise developed as an improvement to the original Perlin noise.
 It features a lower computational complexity at $O(n^2)$ for $n$ dimensions compared to Perlin noise's $O(n^{2^n})$ by using an improved method of splitting spaces into $n$-dimensional triangles.
 In 2D, this would mean it operates on 3 vertices instead of 4 too.
 It also features less artifacts

 For all 3 algorithms, the entire 2D array is modified.
 This creates a terrain that looks unrealistic as its like a repeating fractal pattern.
-To create an island, a gradient is applied externally by multiplying the terrain map with a circular or square gradient array of the same size, which is strongest in the middle and gets gradually weaker.
+To create an island like structure for the OpenSimplex and Perlin noise, a gradient is applied externally by multiplying the terrain map with a square gradient array of the same size, which is strongest in the middle and gets gradually weaker.
+For the cellular automaton, the outer noise is removed by isolating a circle in the middle and settting the rest of the terrain to water.
+Additional smaller circles are isolated whose centres are in the central circle, and those are set to water if inside the big middle circle and have a chance to be reimplemented as land if outside the big middle circle.
+This is an attempt to try add some variety.

 The time of running the algorithms grows quadratically with the size of the array.
 Applying noise to a 512 x 512 array takes 4 times longer than to a 256 x 256 array.
 The algorithms are already complex, so leaving the size at 256 x 256 is recommended from tests.